c2digital/OU-TM111/notes/TM111 - 0 - Module Intro.md

 - Able to select information from a variety of sources and communicate it in a written or audiovisual format suitable for the purpose and audience
 - Use numberical skills to for calculations and data analysis.
 - Be able to collaborate with other students at distance

+## TMA Tips
+- Start by listing key points to include or the questions that need answering
+- Use the 'references' and 'external links' section of wikipedia articles when using wikipedia to expand resources and find more information
+- Make notes for your essay first, then turn them into the complete document.
+- Keep to the topic, don't waste word count on irrevelevant details
+- Explain any technical tyerms
+- Write out acronyms in full the first time you use them
+- Include an accurate word count at the end of the document